-- Those who form part of the worshipping community in church - Those for whom school may be their first and only experience of church - Those from other Christian traditions - Those from other faith backgrounds
+- Those who form part of the worshipping community in church

+- Those for whom school may be their first and only experience of church

+- Those from other Christian traditions

+- Those from other faith backgrounds

+- Those who have no faith

 While the majority of acts of worship in our school are Christian, we also hold assemblies that reflect other religious traditions that are represented in the wider community.
 Worship in a Catholic School is more than just a legal requirement.
 It is central to Catholic education and forms an essential part of a school's overall provision for prayer and worship.